vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

 * If doing successive attempts within a few hours, and keeping the device out, keep it in its case to protect from moisture.
-If charging, keep it partiaully within its case.
+If charging, keep it partially within its case.

 ## Things to do in advance of the breath testing